fifthbeatleart/BeatlesSquares/README.md

 31 32 33 34
 41 42 43 44

-A Beatles square can have the following main properties:
+A Beatles square may have the following main properties:
 - *alphabetiacal* - the first row and first column are in alphabetical order by the last name, i.e. the order is: George Harrison, John Lennon, Paul McCartney, Ringo Starr.
 Cells of the first row are: 11 12 13 14, while cells of the first column are: 11 21 31 41.
-- *cross* - all four elements of the main diagonal are equal to each other, i.e. it contains only one member of the Beatles.
-The same holds for the main antidiagonal.
-As a result, a clear digonal cross is formed.
+- *cross* - all four elements of the main diagonal are equal to each other, i.e. it contains four instances of one member of the Beatles.
+The same holds for the main antidiagonal (but the member is different).
+As a result, a clear (digonal) cross is formed.
-- *diagonal* - the main diagonal contains all four members of The Beatles, the same holds for the main antidiagonal.
-In other words, all elements of these diagonals are distinct just like in all rows and columns.
-The main diagonal is: 11 22 33 44, the main antidiagonal is: 14 23 32 41.
+- *diagonal* - the main diagonal is The Beatles, i.e. it contains all the four members, the same holds for the main antidiagonal.
+In other words, all elements of these two diagonals are distinct just like in all rows and columns, so 10 The Beatles are formed instead of 8.
+The main diagonal is: 11 22 33 44, the main antidiagonal is: 41 32 23 14.
 - *mirror*
 - *parallel*

-Based on these properties, 576 Beatles squares were divided into *ordinary*, *advanced*, *rare*, and *super rare* squares.
+Based on these properties, 576 Beatles squares were divided into 4 classes: *ordinary*, *advanced*, *rare*, and *super rare*.

-The *ordinary* class if formed by 407 Beatles squares with no mentioned properties.
+- *ordinary*: 407 squares with no mentioned properties.
 The Beatles square from the example above belongs to this class.

-There are only 4 *alphabetical* Beatles squares.
+- *advanced*: 142 squares with exactly one of the following properties: parallel, cross, diagonal, mirror, parallel.
-An example is:
+- *rare*: 23 squares with two properties cross and mirror, i.e. cross-mirror squares.

-TODO
+- *super rare* 4 alphabetical squares.
+In fact, the first of them is pure alphabetical, the second is alphabetical-mirror, the third is alphabetical-parallel, and the fourth is alphabetical-cross-mirror.

 ## Generator